-Glennon Doyle Melton’s story is one of adversity, power, and learning about self-love.
-Despite growing up wildly loved by her family, society’s messaging of misogyny, body shaming, religious doctrine gradually took a tight grip on her life.
+Despite growing up wildly loved by her family, society’s messaging of misogyny, body shaming, and religious doctrine gradually took a grip on her young mind.

 If you pick them up, be prepared for a mindset shift, because her books come packed with life-altering lessons.
-After all, there’s a reason she has risen to be a renowned-thought leader with 900K followers on Instagram.
+After all, there’s a reason she has risen to be a renowned-thought leader with 2 million followers on Instagram.

 Life Lessons from Glennon Doyle Melton